giuliachiola/super-blog-content/til/11ty/11ty-markdown-config.md

 >
 > Note the last line where I added the `target="_blank"` attribute to the link to open it in a new browser tab.
 It's ok open a link in a new tab, but for security reasons it has to have also the `rel="noopener"` attribute.

-Side note: unfortunately, I did not find a way to add attributes to markdown _tables_ and _blockquote_ 😢
+Side note: unfortunately, I did not find a way to add attributes to markdown _tables_ and _blockquotes_ 😢

 > 📚 More info
 >